 Self-enquiry and “Who am I?”
 Meditation

-Origin: The original root word for this meditation is “Atma Vichara” – which means to “investigate” our true nature and delve to understand the answer to “Who am I” question.
+Origin: The original root word for this meditation is “Atma Vichara” – which means to “investigate” our true nature and delve to understand the answer to the “Who am I?” question.
 This was greatly popularized by Ramana Maharshi during the 20th century.
 In modern days, variations such as non-duality movement or commonly known as neo-Advaita have been inspired by his teaching.
 Many contemporary teachers have deployed the techniques.
 Some famous of them are Mooji, AdyaShanti and Eckhart Tolle.

 With this technique, the root question is “Who Am I” and it is asked repeatedly within yourself.
 Any verbal answers are rejected and are used simply as the tool to focus on the subjective feeling of “I” and I am”.
 You need to be one with this feeling and only then you can reveal your true self of “I”.
 Mind you, this is not an intellectual pursuit.
 This is not a personality test.
 This is just connecting with yourself, and recognizing the pure existence, objectless and choice-less awareness.